Inveniam viam aut faciam

 TESS technology is the cure for that headache.
 TESS units are installed at the residential level as a consumer product at consumer expense, like a furnace or air conditioning unit.

-With the exception of SCADA hookups to shunt power to TESS units when the grid has surplus energy the only other notible cost to industry is the surplus power itself – power they would otherwise pay others to take or spend even more in shutting down renewable systems, only to have to bring them online again hours later through expensive switching equipment.
+With the exception of SCADA hookups to shunt power to TESS units when the grid has surplus energy the only other notable cost to industry is the surplus power itself – power they would otherwise pay others to take or spend even more in shutting down renewable systems, only to have to bring them online again hours later through expensive switching equipment.

 In other words, TESS makes those expensive grid storage megaprojects go away, saving industry billions of dollars, while providing free heating to TESS unit households.